Faltings height and N\'eron-Tate height of a theta divisor: Introduction

+In Section~\ref{sec:cub_canonical} we investigate the relationship between canonical metrics and cubical line bundles on semistable models and in Section~\ref{proof_ThmB} we prove Theorem~\ref{equals_trop_moment}.
+In Section~\ref{sec:archimedean} we introduce the main relevant structures on the archimedean side needed for our proof of Theorem~\ref{main_intro} and in Section~\ref{sec:key} we recall the stable Faltings height and state Bost's key formula for it.

-Sections \ref{prelim}--\ref{sec:unif} are mostly preliminary.
-We review basic notions and results concerning tropical abelian varieties, cubical structures, Moret-Bailly models, the stable Faltings height, Berkovich analytification, model metrics, canonical metrics, Raynaud extensions, non-archimedean uniformization, non-archimedean theta functions, and their tropicalizations.
-In Section~\ref{taut} we introduce the tautological model and study its main properties.
-This includes a proof of Theorem~\ref{neron_intro}.
-In Section~\ref{sec:taut_neron} we discuss the connections between the tautological model and the N\'eron model and prove Theorem~\ref{cubical_canonical_first_intro}.
-In Section~\ref{sec:neron_tate} we review the notion of N\'eron-Tate heights of cycles on abelian varieties over number fields and prove a local decomposition formula (Theorem \ref{NT_ht_Theta}) for the height of a theta divisor.
-In Section~\ref{sec:proof_main} we finally give our proof of Theorem~\ref{main_intro}. \\
+In Section~\ref{sec:neron_tate} we review the notion of N\'eron--Tate heights of cycles on abelian varieties over number fields and prove a local decomposition formula for the height of a theta divisor.
+In Section~\ref{sec:proof_main} we finally give our proof of Theorem~\ref{main_intro}.